How much does it cost to go to Japan in 2026?

 How much does it cost to go to Japan for a month?

-Staying longer means you can slow down and save.
+A one-month trip to Japan costs between US$5,060 and US$7,110 for a single traveler.
+Staying longer means you can slow down and save money.
 You’ll blow past the tourist checklists in week one.
 By week three, you’ll have a favorite conbini sandwich, a regular vending machine, and a weird attachment to the jingle your local supermarket plays at 9 p.m.

 Longer stays often mean better value per night, especially if you’re booking full weeks or a month at a time.
 Airbnb, in particular, shows discounted monthly rates for many listings, especially outside of peak months.
 But keep your expectations grounded.
 Bargaining is not part of the culture here.
 Hosts typically operate under fixed pricing structures and strict local regulations and won’t offer much flexibility even during off-peak seasons.